MoneyCrush

 In my case, that would go like this.
 If a disaster happens in this relatively low-risk-of-disaster area, I think we’ll have worse things to worry about than a financial setback.
 Besides, disasters can strike bank and investment accounts too.

-Once you get past the fears, “too much work” will often turn into “oh I can’t wait til I have a few more minutes to work on it”.
 Even on the days when you really are just wiped out and in the mood for a movie, you’ll still feel committed to the idea.
-And because you’re committed to the idea, you’ll find it easier to stick to doing what you need to do despite it being work.
+Because you’re committed to the idea, you’ll find it easier to stick to doing what you need to do despite it being work.
+Success will be on its way!